Kaneknah/ch10_baxley_team_profile_generator/README.md

 ## Description

-this project was the creation of a note taker app that specifically utilized Express.js on the back end to save and retrieve data from JSON files (Link to live website).
-The application utilized router.get, router.put, and router.delete to retrieve and render added notes on the front end.
-The application utilizes starter code as the front end.
+This project was the creation of a Team Profile Generator app that utilizes Node.js command line to intake user information and generate an HTML webpage of the provided data.
+The application utilizes the inquire package and jest package for functionality and testing.The application's processes are not viewable from a static website, therefore the provided video shows functionality.<iframe src="https://drive.google.com/file/d/176oOnCnIDOHyVmWwuIsFF5vyo4haQtFe/preview" width="640" height="480"></iframe>

 ## Acceptance Criteria